 Her wounds showed as jagged rents in her tarry black flesh, holes and chunks bitten and ripped out of her.
 They’d been inching shut over the last few days, the edges trying to knit together.
 Her tentacles bobbed and waved like seaweed, but the severed ones were not regrowing, mere waggling stumps.

 I almost choked up; she’d suffered those wounds to protect me.

 I wasn’t afraid of her anymore, or disgusted.

 Parts of the house had to be systematically de-warded to allow her passage, a task which involved lots of paper sigils slapped on the door frames and Evelyn muttering entire pages of Latin at the junctions between walls.
-She’d locked the ex-drawing room to keep the downstairs Spider-servitor inside, like a big dog which might scare off a skittish stay.
+She’d locked the ex-drawing room to keep the downstairs Spider-servitor inside, like a big dog which might scare off a skittish stray.

 Even with my vocal reassurances, and one jarring moment of unexpected hand-to-tentacle contact, Tenny still took almost an hour to approach the back door.
 She crept across the garden by my side, beneath the huge old tree swaying in the tortured wind.
 Evelyn watched from the back doorway.
 Raine reappeared with a damp towel draped over her shoulders, swigging from a sports drink.
 She couldn’t offer any help, except to stand around and look pretty, though she supplied plenty of peanut gallery commentary with her customary gusto.

 “Safe?
 Safe?
 Safe?”
 Tenny repeated in that wet-mud voice, touching one tentacle-tip to my shoulder as we walked together across the uneven matted grass.

 “She thinks it’s not safe?”
 Evelyn huffed.
 “It’s the safest place in the city.”